Concordium/concordium-wallet-proxy/README.md

 * `GET /v0/global`: get the cryptographic parameters obtained from the node it is connected to
 * `GET /v0/ip_info`: get the identity providers information, including links for submitting initial identity issuance requests.
+* `GET /v0/bakerPool/{bakerId}`: get the status of a baker pool given the baker ID.
+* `GET /v0/poolParameters`: get the pool parameters.

 ### Errors